Table of Contents Show

 Financial stability will be crucial if you invest in a condo or co-op unit.
 There should be sufficient funds for wear and tear items, such as a new roof.
 Otherwise, maintenance fees could increase, which you might have to bear until you sufficiently raise the rent.
 In a multi-unit building, examining the financials is also essential to see how the returns are derived.

-For instance, if a large unit generates a disproportionate share of the rent, this is essential.
+For instance, this is essential if a large unit generates a disproportionate share of the rent.
 It goes beyond examining structural issues like the condition of the roof.
 Since it will be a rental, the apartment must be clean.
 Beyond that, it might need sprucing up, so it includes items such as modern appliances.
 It could require additional cash outlays and may cause a loss of rental income until the unit is ready.

 Real Estate Investing can be profitable through rental income and price appreciation.
 Our guide gives an outline for investors to consider.
-It would be wise to investigate and consult a buyer’s agent before investing.
+Investigating and consulting a buyer’s agent before investing would be wise.
 It’s essential to budget your cash inflows and outflow and calculate how a potential vacancy affects your finances.
 While not a get-rich scheme, rental properties can provide a steady source of extra income.
 If you choose, you can use your income stream to buy additional real estate investment properties as time goes on.